Our Services

 Helpful Resources

-5-HTP is a natural precursor to serotonin and melatonin and may help you fall asleep faster, enjoy deeper sleep, and improve mood with doses usually between 50 and 300 mg daily.
+5-HTP (5-hydroxytryptophan) is a natural amino acid and direct precursor to serotonin and melatonin, which may help you fall asleep faster, experience deeper sleep, and support better mood.
+Typical doses range from 50 to 300 mg daily, often taken 30–45 minutes before bed.

-There are several factors to consider including timing, dosage, potential side effects like digestive upset or drowsiness, and drug interactions.
-See below for the important details on safety, dosage guidelines, and when to consult a healthcare provider.
+Before starting 5-HTP, it's important to consider timing, proper dosage, possible side effects (such as digestive upset, nausea, or daytime drowsiness), and drug interactions—especially with antidepressants or other serotonin-affecting medications.
+See below for safety guidelines, dosing recommendations, and when to consult a healthcare provider.

 Serotonin Boost: Using 5-HTP to Improve Your Sleep and Mood